Thanksgiving is my family’s version of the Super Bowl.

 Finally, cranberry sauce that tastes like fresh cranberries because that’s what we used, plus some deliciously flavorful add-ins and no need for high-fructose corn syrup.

 Not to knock the canned, jellied goop too hard since I know it’s a nostalgic nosh for many – but I promise if you give this recipe a try, you won’t turn back.
+Sometimes, a made-from-scratch approach to cooking is the way to go!

 You may be surprised by the minimal amount of leftovers this sauce produces as it’s truly that addictive, but the available ideas for spreading the extra are just about endless.